 3. Use Positioning and Messaging to Capture Your Brand Strategy

 As you develop your market positioning and messaging architecture, you will uncover the essence of your brand strategy.
-Your market positioning is a description of where you fit into the market space.
-Are you an innovative leader or a low cost provider?
+Your market positioning is a description of where you fit into the current market space.
+What, and how, are you delivering services?
+How vital are your services to your target audience?

 This positioning will drive many of your decisions.
 But you can’t just make something up.
+It must be a reflection of who you are personally and what you are providing to your clients.
 It needs to balance who you are as a company and who you want to become.
 You must be able to support your positioning or your brand will be hollow.

 4. Build Your Brand Identity